- 10 January 2019

-The industry trend towards new luxury development has been going on for years.
+The industry trend toward new luxury development has been going on for years.

 In 2012, only half of all new apartment builds were considered high-end.
 In 2017, 79% of all new multifamily construction were luxury builds (Yardi Matrix).